mikepfrank/GLaDOS/README.md

 ### Server Test

 See the `Test Script` section above.
-This test runs the main server application of the GlaDOS system.
+This test runs the main server application of the GladOS system.
 As of this writing, the system is still under development, but some basic infrastructure is in place.
 Some output is displayed on the console.
 Detailed debug-level diagnostics are logged to the application log file in `log/GLaDOS.server.log`.

-The plan is for there eventually to be separate top-level programs, in addition to the central GlaDOS server program, for running individual AI "minds" or personas.
+The plan is for there eventually to be separate top-level programs, in addition to the central GladOS server program, for running individual AI "minds" or personas.
 This will allow each active persona to run within its own user account.
-Another top-level terminal program will also allow human users to connect to the GlaDOS system.
-All of the AI and human users connected to a given GlaDOS server instance will be able to communicate with each other through messages.
+Another top-level terminal program will also allow human users to connect to the GladOS system.
+All of the AI and human users connected to a given GladOS server instance will be able to communicate with each other through messages.
 However, these other programs are not yet implemented; for now, the AI mind and the (single) operator terminal functionality run within the same program